 Metrolink 734 turning into Metrolink 735 at the South Perris storage yard.

 Pretty mountains on a beautiful day.
-I used the machine to get some cookies and sat on a bench awaiting our departure time.
+I bought some cookies from the vending machine and awaited our departure time.

-First a Metrolink truck came spraying something on the rails.
-Next we watched the bus come and go then the Sherrifs briefly visited.
-The Metrolink truck got off the tracks and then Metrolink 735 left the storage tracks.
-We noticed that the station clocks were off by six minutes which I reported to my excellent conductor on my return trip to Riverside.
+First a Metrolink truck came through, spraying weed-killer then we saw the Perris bus arrive and depart, after which the Sheriffs briefly visited.
+The Metrolink hyrail truck got off the tracks and Metrolink 735 left the storage tracks.
+We noticed that the station clocks were off by six minutes which I reported to my excellent conductor on the return trip to Riverside.

-Metrolink 735 arrived in South Perris.
-We boarded the bicycle car for the quiet trip back to Riverside.
+Metrolink 735 arrived in South Perris and we boarded the bicycle car.

 As we arrived in Riverside, Metrolink 817 was waiting in the storage tracks there.